ejsec/linpeas-v2.6.3/README.md

 # linpeas-v2.6.3
-This LinPEAS this version has no any kind of auto exploitation
+This version of LinPEAS does not contain any kind of automatic exploit